I take pride in what I do, my students will tell you I have a lot of patience and their classes are fun.

 Karen has been helping my 5-year old son for about 3 months.
 She is very patient and willing to extend time to finish the work.
 Both my son and I learnt a lot from her.
 I highly recommend Karen.

-The first thing we do is to see at what level of the skill you are at, and your wants and wishes.
-That way we can start the class immediately
+The first thing we do is to see the level of skill and expectations you or your child and we can start the class immediately.

 Right out of school, I became an adjunct professor at SNHU, and as Art Instructor since 2011 both in Colombia, S.A. and U.S.A.

-All ages from 5 years old to 80+ years old.
+All ages from 4 years old to 80+ years young.
 Including families as a shared activity.

 I participated at the XI Florence Biennale in Florence, Italy representing the U.S. in October 2017